 Table 2-2 summarizes the results of the alternatives screening evaluation.
-Based on the review of alternatives conducted for this Draft EA, two RSA "action" alternatives (Shift Runway and Refinement #2) are being carried forward for further analysis in this Draft EA.
-To comply with the requirements of CEQ regulations and NEPA, the No-Action Alternative was also retained for further consideration in this Draft EA.
+Based on the review of alternatives, three RSA "action" alternatives (Shift Runway, RSA Alternative Refinement #2, and RSA Alternative Refinement #3) were carried forward for further analysis in this EA.
+To comply with the requirements of CEQ regulations and NEPA, the No-Action Alternative was also retained for further evaluation in the Draft EA.

-Summary of RSA Alternatives Screening Evaluation

-Alternative Retained For
+Alternati Retained For

 Location Alternative Step 1 Step 2 Step 3 Further Analysis in the Draft EA?

 Off-Site Alternatives Use of Other Modes of Transportation No No

-Allemalives Use of Other Public Airports No No
+Alternatives Use of Other Public Airports No No

 Use of Smaller Aircraft No No

 Construct Standard RSAs Yes No No

 Shift Runway Yes Yes Yes Yes

-On-Site Alternatives Reduce Runway Length Yes Yes No No
+On-Site Reduce Runway Length Yes Yes No No

 Alternatives Declared Distances Yes Yes No No

 Implement EMAS Yes No No

-Refinement #2 Yes Yes Yes Yes
+RSA Alternative Refinement #2 Yes Yes Yes Yes

+RSA Alternative Refinement #3 Yes Yes Yes Yes

-No-Action Alternative No Yes
+No-Action Alternative Yes